-2.2.3.
+2.2.2.
 Program counter:

 This 6-bit binary counter increments for each fetch to address a word in the currently addressed page having an instruction to be next executed.
 For easier programming, at turning on the power, the program counter is reset to the zero location.
-The PA is also set to "0".
+The PA is also set to '0'.
 Then the program counter specifies the next address in random sequence.
 When BR, CAL or RTN instructions are decoded, the switches on each step are turned off not to update the address.
-Then, for BR or CAL, address data are taken in from the instruction operands ( $a_0$ to $a_5$ ), or for RTN, and
+Then, for BR or CAL, address data are taken in from the instruction operands (a_0 to a_5), or for RTN, and address is fetched from stack register No. 1.

-2.2.4.
+2.2.3.
 Stack register:

-This stack register provides three stages each for the program counter (6bits), the page address register (4bits) and block address (1bit) so that subroutine nesting can be made on three levels.
+This stack register provides three stages each for the program counter (6bits) and the page address register (3bits) so that subroutine nesting can be made on three levels.